 A mobile computer with a touchscreen display, circuitry and battery in a single, portable device, usually featuring pop-up, virtual keyboards for typing.

 Short for Universal Serial Bus port, a USB port is designed for use with an industry standard connector to communicate data and supply electric power between devices.

 Standard USB—Also known as USB-A

-A USB connector that is smaller than USB-A, and is often found on smaller or thinner mobile devices, such as android smartphones, digital cameras, battery pack input ports, Kindle readers and many others.
+Micro USB is a USB connector that is smaller than USB-A, and is often found on smaller or thinner mobile devices, such as android smartphones, digital cameras, battery pack input ports, Kindle readers and many others.

 USB-C—Also known as Type-C

-a new type of USB connector, hailed as the new standard.
+USB-C is a new type of USB connector, hailed as the new standard.
 Smaller, faster and more user-friendly than previous USB types, USB-C has widespread support from industry leaders, meaning that USB-C will come to replace all other USB types.

 A connector developed by Apple to replace the 30-pin connector.
 Used across all iPhone, iPod and iPad releases since iPhone 5, iPod Touch (5th generation) and iPad 4th generation.